dengchunyu/dengchunyu.github.io/_posts/2023-03-10-Data_input_preproccess_for_scPagwas.markdown

 ---
 # Data input

+- Resources1: There were tow input files for you must to prepare in scPagwas: scRNA-seq dataset(seruat format), a GWAS summary dataset(txt file);
-There were three input resources for you to prepare in scPagwas: scRNA-seq dataset(seruat format), a GWAS summary dataset(txt file) on a given phenotype and an extensive panel of pathways or functional gene sets(gene symbol list).
+- Resources2: There were three input files for you choosing to prepare in scPagwas: an extensive panel of pathways or functional gene sets(gene symbol list); Gene block annotation nd LD data.
 ## Resources1
 ### 1.Single cell data Input